Piamsuk-Kongmaha/CodeGrinding/README.md

+---

-# Coding Grinding - My Journey Through Contests
+# Coding Grind - My Journey Through Contests

-Welcome to the **Code Grinding** repository!
+Welcome to the **Coding Grind** repository!
 This space is a testament to my journey through the world of coding challenges, competitive programming, and relentless self-improvement.
 It's a record of my progress, my wins, my losses, and all the hard work I've put into sharpening my skills.
 If you're someone who’s just starting out in the world of competitive programming or a seasoned coder, this repository is for you.

 ## The Beginning: Where It All Started